Last modified: 14 January 2016

 - Stop early if you don’t understand something.
 If you can’t understand a piece of code, don’t spend a long time puzzling over it.
 Just write back saying what you don’t understand, and let the author rewrite (or recomment) it so it’s clearer.
-If you can’t understand it as reviewer, the next casual visitor to the code definitely won’t understand it.
+If you can’t understand it as a reviewer, the next casual visitor to the code definitely won’t understand it.

 - Respect the author’s code.
 Don’t push back on something just because you would have done it a different way.
 If the code is readable and maintainable, let it go.
 On the other hand, definitely do push back if there’s a way to rewrite code that’s cleaner, faster, or better designed.

 - Don’t require perfection.
-At Khan we prefer getting stuff out early to having it be perfect.
-If there’s ways the code could be improved, definitely make sure they’re noted in the code (with a TODO), but if the code is still an improvement on the status quo, let it go.
+At Khan Academy we prefer getting stuff out early to having it be perfect.
+If there are ways the code could be improved, definitely make sure they’re noted in the code (with a TODO), but if the code is still an improvement on the status quo, let it go.
 If you and the code author can’t agree on this point, bring in a third person to mediate.

 Won’t reviews slow us down?

 The review process is designed to be as lightweight as possible.
 There’s very little process put in place.
 It’s definitely the case that you'll be spending time doing code reviews that before would have been spent doing something else, but not that much, and the time is well spent.

 Do we really need to code review everything?
 What about a one-line comment fix?